 Beth Stoppels Girko has had exactly three full-time orchestra positions: the Jacksonville Symphony, the Virginia Symphony, and the San Antonio Symphony.
 I have had exactly three full-time orchestra positions: the Jacksonville Symphony, the Virginia Symphony, and the San Antonio Symphony.
 (We were in Jacksonville at the same time and San Antonio at the same time, but in Virginia at different times.)

 . . .
 Beth, who was originally from Michigan, was at one time acting principal second violin of the Virginia Symphony.
 She had a long-term relationship with Phil (Koch), who played oboe and English horn in the Virginia Symphony at one time and lived in Minnesota at one time.
-Beth now owns long-haired dachshunds, one of whom (Sieglinde) is named after a character in a Wagner opera. . . .
+For many years Beth owned long-haired dachshunds, one of whom (Sieglinde) was named after a character in a Wagner opera. . . .
 When I was in the Virginia Symphony, Eloise Clark-McKenzie, who was originally from Michigan, was principal second violin.
 Her husband, Phil (McKenzie), played oboe and English horn in the Virginia Symphony; he had lived in Minnesota at one time.
 They owned a long-haired dachshund (Tristan), who was named after a character in a Wagner opera.

 When we got internet service, my wife and I created screen names by the very common method of combining one's first initial with one's last name (April used her married surname, Brahinsky).
 The screen name that resulted for April exactly matched, for its first five letters, April's maiden name.
 She considers "abrahinsky" a perfect blend of her maiden and married names, which are, respectively, Abraham and Brahinsky.